tatou-tatou/Themes/Stendhal/Panel/README.md

 - Clicking on their name will open their mountpoint in the file manager.
 - Clicking on the [X] next to their name will unmount them.

+It uses `udevil`.

-It uses `udevil` and I use devmon to automount.
+I use devmon to automount.
 I like devmon a lot, but udevil and it don't blend well with other programs (except [those written by the same dev](http://ignorantguru.github.io/spacefm/), obviously).
+I'm happy with devmon, so I don't really care though.

 *Note:* This is the functional equivalent of one of my [dmenu scripts](https://github.com/tatou-tatou/dotfiles/blob/master/.bin/dmenu_umount), except the dmenu script is obviously much simpler and cleaner.

 ##Hidden windows list
 ![Hiddenlist](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/hide.gif)

 I made the rough (but working) sketch of a "**minimize**" script.
 It's called `whid` and can be used with dmenu or dzen.
-It's nothing but a draft, it needs more ricing to look good and works seamlessly.
+It's nothing but a draft, it needs more ricing to look good and work seamlessly.

 It can integrate itself with the panel too:
 - The number of currently hidden windows is displayed in the top right corner.